-The sunny skies of Orlando, Fla., traditionally provide a positive boost for attendance at The Rental Show, and that pattern proved true again in 2017.
+The sunny skies of Orlando, Fla., traditionally provide a positive boost for attendance at The Rental Show, and that pattern proved true again February 26 through March 1 at the Orange County Convention Center.
 Amid a strengthening economic forecast for the equipment rental industry and a trade show floor that sold out for the fifth straight year, rental business attendance had strong increases over last year.

 There were 6,276 rental business attendees in Orlando – the first time since The Rental Show’s 50th anniversary in 2006 that the number of rental attendees topped 6,000 and the eighth consecutive year for growth in rental business attendance.
 This year’s attendees represented 2,730 rental businesses, the most companies at the show since 2001.
 The 2001 and 2006 shows also were in Orlando.

 Total attendance at The Rental Show 2017 was 11,648, which was the highest total attendance since 2006.

 The attendance increases were a reflection of the positive mood overall at The Rental Show 2017.
 “The sentiment among attendees and exhibitors was one of optimism,” said Tony Conant, CEO of the American Rental Association (ARA).
 “Several exhibitors I spoke with were a bit surprised by the buying activity.
 They said that the buyers were replacing fleet and adding fleet, which means that the rental operators are preparing for growth.”

 One of the companies with a very successful show was EDCO – Equipment Development Co. of Frederick, Md., a 59-year exhibitor at The Rental Show this year.
 “Our receipt count on the second day of the trade show was the best day ever for EDCO at The Rental Show,” said Jason Stanczyk, marketing director.
 “I didn’t have time to talk with anyone besides buyers; it was that busy.”